zama-ai/tfhe-rs/tfhe/docs/foundamentals/trivial_ciphertext.md

-# Trivial Ciphertext
+# Use Trivial Ciphertext

 Sometimes, the server side needs to initialize a value.
 For example, when computing the sum of a list of ciphertext, one might want to initialize the `sum` variable to `0`.

-Instead of asking the client to send a real encryption of zero, the server can do a *trivial encryption*
+Instead of asking the client to send a real encryption of zero, the server can do a _trivial encryption_

 ```rust
 use tfhe::prelude::*;